 April 21: Dr. Paul Schleuse (Associate Professor of Musicology, Binghamton University), "Bastardizing Gender: Canzonettas and Homosociality in Early Modern Bologna"

-April 28: Miriam Trujillo (senior music history major, Catholic University), title TBA
+April 28: Miriam Trujillo (senior music history major, Catholic University), "Delicate Words: Finding the Romantic Fragment in Literature, Translating It into Music"

 September 16: Dr. Stephen Rose (Professor of Music, Royal Holloway, University of London), "Protected Publications: Privileges for Printed Music in German-Speaking Lands, 1550–1650"